Driving Rules in Dubai 2026: Before Renting or Driving a Car

 1- Black Point System (BPS) in Dubai

 Black Points refer to the demerit points that are associated with your driver’s license.
 If you accumulate 24 points within a year, your license may be temporarily taken away or permanently revoked.
-For example, a case of a serious violation, such as driving recklessly, can be assigned 23 points at one go, thus giving the police the right to suspend your license for that offense only.

 2- Speed Limits in Dubai by Road Type